 Get Started With Great Oral Health Today

-At Scottsdale Dental Excellence, we offer the most advanced general, cosmetic, and restorative dental care available today.
+At Scottsdale Cosmetic Dentistry Excellence, we offer the most advanced general, cosmetic, and restorative dental care available today.
 Dr. Jeffrey Clark has served the Scottsdale community for over 20 years and is one of the area’s premier dentists.
 His general dentistry services help enhance your overall health and prevent chronic disease, while his cosmetic treatments help you get a confidence-boosting smile.
 Our office features modern amenities and state-of-the-art technology in a relaxing setting, and Dr. Clark can provide same-day crowns, porcelain veneers, teeth whitening, dental implants, and even Invisalign clear braces to help you look your best.
 We are conveniently located in North Scottsdale at the southwest corner of Bell Road and the 101 Freeway.
 Call us at 480 585 1853 today to improve your overall body health and to feel great about your smile.